-- Insert the original, already programmed key in the ignition and turn the key to the ON/ RUN position. - 2.
-Turn the key to LOCK/OFF, and remove the key.

-- Quickly, within five seconds, insert the second original already programmed key in the ignition and turn it to the ON/ RUN position. - 4.
-Turn the key to LOCK/OFF, and remove the key. - Insert the new key to be programmed and turn it to the ON/RUN position within five seconds.
+- Insert the original, already programmed key in the ignition and turn on the ignition. - 2.
+Turn the ignition off, and remove the key. - Quickly, within five seconds, insert the second original already programmed key in the ignition and turn on the ignition. - 4.
+Turn the ignition off, and remove the key. - Insert the new key to be programmed and turn the ignition on within five seconds.

-The security light will turn off once the key has been programmed.

-6. Repeat Steps 1-5 if additional keys are to be programmed.
+- The security light will turn off once the key has been programmed. - 6.
+Repeat Steps 1-5 if additional keys are to be programmed.